eras/reco/README.md

 You can find the rules supported from [src/rules.rs](src/rules.rs).
 They basically boil down to:

-- a seqeunce made from adjacent digits in the main directions ("worm") skipping 0 or 1 digits, with wrap around from the number pad edges
+- a sequence made from adjacent digits in the main directions ("worm") skipping 0 or 1 digits, with wrap around from the number pad edges
 - a sequence made from adjacent digits in the diagonal axis ("diagonal worm") in a number pad
 - a sequence that follows an arithmetic sequence, e.g. 1, 2, 3 or 4, 6, 7